Alessioryan/alessiotosolini.github.io/README.md

 # Alessio Tosolini's website!

 This website is just meant to be a place to store my projects and give a platform to my poster presetnations.
+I intend on making a more sophisticated website in the future, but for now I just want my posters to be accessible.

 ## Posters
 - ENTER HERE